MELBOURNE MUSEUM visit report

 Sign up to view the full document!

 The museum is strategically located in a serene environment with wide array of supporting facilities.
 After walking through virtually all corners of the museum and seeing different exhibitions and displays, the most interesting display that I loved was the skeletons of dinosaurs.
 I have read many stories on dinosaurs and how aggressive they were before extinction.
 However, I ask myself questions on what causes animals to be extinct.
 The exhibition of dinosaurs gave me ideas on how these creatures lived and behave.
 The skeletons of the dinosaurs were varying.
 More specifically, the cultures and exhibits depict the lives of the Koorie people living in Victoria.
 The significance of the center is predicated on the acquisition of knowledge and celebration of the history and cultures of the indigenous populace.
+The center has taken strategic measures to renew displays in the permanent galleries to enhance the relevance of the content.

 Sign up to view the full document!